lemniscate8/waves-prefab-presentation/README.md

 ```

 ### How to run
-You can either use something like
+You can use
 ```
 python3 -m http.server
 ```
-or just open `index.html` in your browser of choice!
+to run this in your browser of choice!